rk9456rk/spro_ServiceProvider/README.md

 ## Objective:
-To create a website the provide service to user[ Customer]
+To create a web app the provide service to user[ Customer]

 Service Provider Create there profile and user can request for a service they want.